ammantasha/MusicPlayer/README.md

 # MusicPlayer

-Welcome to my Music Player Project.
+*Welcome to my Music Player Project.
 I had made this project using Python and Django.
-In this project, I collected different songs and try to implement it as a music Player.
+In this project, I collected different songs and try to implement it as a music Player*.

 ## Technology Used:
 *HTML, CSS, Python, Django*